Alana LeClerc Alana LeClerc

 Hours and Remuneration:

-• Full-time position, 40-hours work week with a half hour unpaid meal break; 8:30 am until 5:00 pm, Monday to Friday.
+Part-time position, 16-hours paid work week with a half hour unpaid meal break; 7:30 am until 4:00 pm, Statutory and Lu’ma Paid Holidays, Saturdays and Sundays.

-• Wage $28.61 per hour.
-Regular Full-Time employees are enrolled into the Benefits plans and programs after a 3-month disqualification period.
-Optional enrollment into an RRSP plan with an Employer match to 3.5%.
+Wage $32.05 per hour inclusive of 12% in-lieu of Statutory and Lu’ma Paid Holidays, Benefits plans and programs and RRSP plan.
 Vacation will be earned at six percent of gross earnings.
 Vacation is accessible after one year of employment.
 Sick and other paid leaves awarded on a pro rata basis.

 Application: Please send your resume and a letter of interest along with copies of all credentials and certificates required for this position to: jobs@LNHS.ca